Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/write-a-report/_index.md

 Some specific things to look out for:

  - Spelling mistakes, (your word processing software might do this automatically, but always check again when reviewing your work)
  - Fluidity in the content?
 Does the introduction link directly to the conclusion?
 Do the points you have made lead logically to the conclusion?
  - Does it look professional?
  - Are your page numbers/table of content items correct?
  - Are your diagrams and images useful and helpful to the reader?

 You will probably go through this process a couple of times before you’re happy with your report.

-Now, let’s get to writing!

-1. Group your insights from your research
-2. Create a strong outline
-3. Start filling it out with details.